NessieCircuits/Riotee_MSP430Fram/README.md

 The MSP430FR59XX series of microcontrollers come with on-board ferroelectric RAM (FRAM).
 In contrast to SRAM, this memory is non-volatile, i.e. it keeps its state without requiring periodic refreshs and without requiring a power supply.
 In contrast to flash memory, which must be erased before being written, FRAM can be treated just like SRAM and writing consumes very little energy.

-You can donwload the latest binary build here.
 ## Building

 To build the code, you'll need gcc toolchain for the MSP430 microcontroller series.
 Have a look at the [GitHub workflow](./.github/workflows/build.yml) for how to install the toolchain and build the project.

+You can also download the latest binary build [here](https://www.riotee.nessie-circuits.de/artifacts/msp430fram/latest/build.hex).

 ## Interface